pragathi-venkatesh/flexsemg/README.md

   * time 16 spi reads as part of convert calibration - adjust pause time in between reads to match sample rate
 * make function to create custom noise filter - is noise filter unique to each sample rate? maybe just start with simple bandpass filters? whaaaaaaa
 * TODO set DSP offset flag depending on sample rate and integral of past values
+* add INFO to logging w info

+# coding conventions
+* when using printf, use logging tags like `ERROR`, `WARNING`, `INFO` etc...
+* try to limit line width to 80 characters
+* include "usage" docstring and/or example test code whenever possible